 Of course, in influencer marketing, the blogger has also provide non-promotional content because that content is why they have followers.
 In principle, these costs are overhead.
 This content costs time, but remains unpaid.
 Even a club charges up to 50% overhead.
 However, $5 to $20 don’t even cover the time for these posts.

 A huge one!
-A person has no ownership of their social media accounts.
+No person has ownership of their social media accounts.
 The accounts can be closed like it happened with google+ a couple of years ago.
+You also may have heard about various government organizations having banned TikTok from their devices.

 Any changes social media platforms make, affect the influencer marketing.
+However, to become a fashion influencer posting on social media is a Do.
 Over time, all platforms have reduced how many fans see their bloggers’ posts.

-In response, the metrics have (and will be further) diversified looking at engagement rates, conversions and website traffic, etc.
+In response, brands have diversified and will further diversify the metrics looking at engagement rates, conversions and website traffic, etc.

 Metrics have been built that provide guidelines for what to charge/pay.
 Marketing firms have been founded that do the negotiations between the two parties.
 Think of it like a job market where tasks and services are offered, well defined, with written contracts and deadlines for fulfillment and payment.